You are here:

 Questions and Answers about Psoriasis

-This booklet contains general information about psoriasis.
+This publication contains general information about psoriasis.
 It describes what psoriasis is, what causes it, and what the treatment options are.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 What Is Psoriasis?